 To be brief, if somebody asks me why I went into travel therapy I usually say “For the adventure of it”.

 Ultimately reflecting back to that time in my life, I was bored in my current position.
 I could not afford to do what I really wanted to do (travel), which is how I ended up where I am today.
-I guess the cliffs note version of this story would be that I was broke and bored.
-You can stop reading here if you have a short attention span.

-When I was a graduate student pursuing a degree in Speech Pathology I had no intention of becoming a traveling speech therapist.
+As a graduate student in Speech Pathology,f I had no intention of becoming a traveling speech therapist.
 I knew that I wanted to work in a geriatric setting but other than that I was open to possibilities.
+My dream job was to work in a high paced, acute medical setting.
+However, as a new graduate looking for work in the greater Boston area with stiff competition for jobs, I knew my dream would not be a reality anytime soon.

-I got my first job as a speech therapist the day after I graduated with my Master’s Degree from Emerson College.
+I got my first job as a speech therapist at an SNF.
+The offer came the day after I graduated with my Master’s Degree from Emerson College.
 That day sticks in my memory because my parents were in Boston to celebrate my graduation.
 We were in the middle of a tour at Sam Adams Brewery when I got the call.
 I politely excused myself from the tour to answer the phone and jumped up and down while quietly screaming as I gave the verbal agreement to accept my first “real job” offer.
 I was so excited!

 I asked the HR representative what was the latest possible date that I could start the new job.
 When she said the latest date was in six weeks, I said good, that is exactly the date when I will start.
 I then hung up the phone, took the money that I received as graduation gifts, and the credit card that Bank of America so kindly issued me and booked myself a ticket to Europe.
 Two weeks later I went alone on my first international flight, toured five countries, and returned home with 48 hours to spare before I started my first real job.